Welcome to the Easy MTD help.

 To specify a cell where a figure is located, click inside the corresponding Cell edit box then type the name of the cell.

-Example: If the box 1 VAT figure appears in a sheet called Sheet1 and a cell called B1, select Sheet1 from the box 1 Sheet Name edit/list box, and specify B1 in the box 1 Cell edit box.
+Example: If the box 1 VAT figure appears in a cell called B1, specify B1 in the box 1 Cell edit box.

 Text (txt) and Comma-separated Values (csv) Format

-Before VAT figures in a selected text (txt) or comma-separated values (csv) file appear in the Submit VAT Return window, they must be presented in one of two ways in the file:
+Before figures in a selected text (txt) or comma-separated values (csv) file appear in the applicable window, they must be presented in one of two ways in the file:

 All on the First Line